kiranojhanp/kiranojhanp/README.md

 ---
 ✨ I'm a frontend engineer passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.

 I love sharing my knowledge with others, and I plan on doing that through content creation on my Blog and Youtube channel. the blog in on the way and will be live very soon.
-I'm currently working for uk based blockchain startup, autaway inc. When I'm not coding, you can find me geeking about photography or playing my fender stratocaster.
+I'm currently working for dzango technology.
+When I'm not coding, you can find me geeking about photography or playing my fender stratocaster.

 - 😄 My Pronouns: He/Him
 - 💬 Ask me about: Svelte, React, NextJS, React Native, Jamstack
-- 🌱 I’m currently learning NestJS, Rust, Blockchain and Web3.0
+- 🌱 I’m currently learning Backend and devops
 - 📫 How to reach me: [@kopticss](https://www.instagram.com/kopticss)
 - ⚡ Fun fact: I consume guns n roses for breakfast.